pammacdotnet/TypstPaper/paper.typ

 / #Nulite#footnote(link(nulite-url)): for plotting Vega-based charts.
 / #Jogs#footnote(link(jogs-url)): a native JavaScript runtime.

-// This table doesn't show the transitions between modes, like in a matrix.

 // Nested code block highlighting is not support:
 // https://github.com/typst/typst/issues/2844
 #figure(